vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-vsphere-vds-airgap.md

-# Tanzu Kubernetes Grid on vSphere Networking in an Air-Gapped Environment Reference Design
+# VMware Tanzu Kubernetes Grid on vSphere Networking in an Air-Gapped Environment Reference Design

-Tanzu for Kubernetes Operations(TKO) simplifies operating Kubernetes for multi-cloud deployment by centralizing management and governance for clusters and teams across on-premises, public clouds, and edge.
+VMware Tanzu for Kubernetes Operations (informally known as TKO) simplifies operating Kubernetes for multi-cloud deployment by centralizing management and governance for clusters and teams across on-premises, public clouds, and edge.
 Tanzu for Kubernetes Operations delivers an open-source aligned Kubernetes distribution with consistent operations and management to support infrastructure and application modernization.

 An air-gapped environment is a network security measure employed to ensure a computer or computer network is secure by physically isolating it from unsecured networks, such as the public Internet or an unsecured local area network.
 This means a computer or network is disconnected from all other systems.